-- BUILDING TO BE PROTECTED.
+- (J) BUILDING TO BE PROTECTED.
 Existing building that contributes to the established fabric and character of the Town Center. - BUILDING NOT TO BE PROTECTED.
 Existing building that no longer contributes to fabric and character of the Town Center.

-fies the setback line from the street.
-No building may be located between this line and the street.
-The street setback line establishes the measurfrontage requirements wrap the corner for at least 30 feet.
+STREET FRONTAGE TYPE.
+Sites are coded by street frontage type.
+The colored line designates the frontage type that applies to the site.
+The dashed line indicates a future street alignment.
+The frontage requirements apply to the entire site.
+When interpreting the Regulating Plan, the frontage requirements wrap the corner for at least 30 feet.
 On mid-block conditions with multiple frontage designations, the requirements for each frontage extend for at least 50 feet measured from the street setback line into the site.